Frankton water plant hit by lightning; schools closed

-FRANKTON — The Frankton water plant was struck by lightning twice early Friday morning, leaving the town with very low water pressure and the schools closed.
+FRANKTON — The Frankton water plant was struck by lightning twice early Friday morning, leaving the town with very low water pressure and closing the schools.

 Pam Mason, assistant utility clerk for the town of Frankton, said Friday the water tower was struck by lighting during the storm at 12:30 a.m. and again at 5 a.m.